North Eastern York County History In Preservation NeyChip

 Bern Haven Inc Above 1954 Right year unknown

 Wolf Supply Company warehouse and mill fire.
-York Dispatch April 2, 1975.
+Article: April 1, 1975.

 South Third Street